Power or Possibility: A Conversation about Conflict

 The dictionary definition of a mediator is one who is a ‘Bringer of Peace’!

-Being a mediator of peace is a responsibility, a set of values and principles and an unswerving conviction to help each and every person in becoming the best version of themselves, even in the midst of emotional turmoil and physical distress taking place in conflicting situations.
+Being a mediator of peace is a responsibility.
+It involves having a set of values, principles and an unswerving conviction to help each and every person in becoming the best version of themselves, even in the midst of emotional turmoil and physical distress taking place in conflicting situations.

 That by itself is enough to tell that having had the opportunity to work with clients and individuals in the capacity of growth and personal development for over 10 years is much more than a job to me.

 To mediate and bring peace into organisations is to bring ‘understanding’ to a situation.
-Understanding of the party’s responsibility to want to change, understanding of how things can change, and ultimately understanding the benefits of change in respectfully and informally resolving disputes, grievances, complaints and fallouts in the workplace.
+Understanding of the party’s responsibility the will to change, understanding of how things can change, and ultimately understanding the benefits of change in respectfully and informally resolving disputes, grievances, complaints and fallouts in the workplace.

-This has been at the heart of the restorative work I have carried out with some the UK’s leading businesses and institutions such as HSBC Bank, Network Rail, Historic Royal Palaces, The Metropolitan Police and Virgin Atlantic.
+This has been at the heart of the restorative work I have carried out with some the UK’s leading businesses and institutions.

 People often get into a conflict or put in a grievance or complaint when they are suffering and/or in pain.

-As an HR professional, Manager, Supervisor or Team Leader we may have seen some symptoms before, which might include: incomplete work, gossip, not returning emails/calls or poor performances for example.
+As an HR professional, Manager, Supervisor or Team Leader you may have seen some symptoms before, which could include: incomplete work, gossip, not returning emails/calls or poor performances for example.